Automatically Send Shipping Labels to Multiple Vendors using WooCommerce Shipping Plugin for FedEx

 Multiple-vendor shipping solution for your WooCommerce

 Many WooCommerce store owners find it difficult to manage multiple vendor products.
-The WooCommerce FedEx Shipping plugin, for instance, allows store owners to ship their products via various FedEx services.
+The WooCommerce Shipping plugin for FedEx, for instance, allows store owners to ship their products via various FedEx services.
 But the struggle comes when the shop owner has to ship and print the shipping labels for the orders that contain the multi-vendor products.

 And because of this limitation, the entire shipping process proves to be rather time-consuming.
 So, the question arises- how would you simplify this process?